MysteryPancake/Houdini-OpenCL/README.md

 Worksets run the same kernel multiple times in a row.
 It runs in sequential order to ensure deterministic results.

+You don't normally need to use worksets unless you need extreme control over the number of workitems.
+[Consider using "First Writeable Attribute" instead](#how-opencl-decides-what-to-run-over).

 Worksets are like adding another level of hierarchy: `Worksets -> Global workgroups -> Local workgroups`.

 <img src="./images/multiple_global_workgroups2.png">